Demi-urge/menace_sandbox/docs/self_test_service.md

 `SELF_TEST_RECURSIVE_ORPHANS=1` and
 `SELF_TEST_RECURSIVE_ISOLATED=1` so orphan and isolated modules are followed through their import chains.
-Disable recursion with the CLI flags `--no-recursive-orphans` or `--no-recursive-isolated`, or set the corresponding environment variables to `0`.
-The complementary flags `--recursive-orphans` and `--recursive-isolated` explicitly enable this behaviour and set `SANDBOX_RECURSIVE_ORPHANS` and `SANDBOX_RECURSIVE_ISOLATED` respectively.
+Disable recursion with the CLI flags `--no-recursive-include` or `--no-recursive-isolated`, or set the corresponding environment variables to `0`.
+The complementary flags `--recursive-include` and `--recursive-isolated` explicitly enable this behaviour and set `SANDBOX_RECURSIVE_ORPHANS` and `SANDBOX_RECURSIVE_ISOLATED` respectively.
 Use `--auto-include-isolated` (or `SANDBOX_AUTO_INCLUDE_ISOLATED=1`) to force